DEATH MATCH EGOBLOW® is:

 Contains descriptions of unarmed self-defence techniques for ages 9 to adult.
 Optionally cause opponent to lose FACE by challenging him or her with academic questions the answers to which vary with time.
 Correct solutions require an I.Q. >100.
 (ANSWER KEY PROVIDED).
 EGOBLOW® is pricey because it is much more than a mere game or toy.
 EGOBLOW® is packed with more knowledge than a college textbook, yet can easily fit into your pocket.
 The academic questions in EGOBLOW® are such that the answers thereto resist mere memorization.
 The constants which set the parameters in the math questions are designed to vary with the ever-changing minute and hour hands of a functioning clock thus making EGOBLOW® a new experience each time you play it.
 Just as you never step into the same stream twice the unlimited offence and defence possibilities characterizing the Action Cards make EGOBLOW® as unpredictable as a street fight.

-(Be sure to fan paper very well against static sticking; have extra paper.)
+(Be sure to fan cardstock very well against static sticking; have extra cardstock.)

 The game purposefully omits pictorial illustration in order to allow players to envision their own styles and use their own imaginations.
 If you've ever had the experience of listening to (and envisioning) Radio Theatre you will agree that your own imagination is much superior to any imagery prepared for you by someone else.
 This also helps to make EGOBLOW® unlimited.